Carlos Guzmán

-Carlos Alberto Guzmán Fonseca (born 19 May 1994) is a Mexican professional footballer who plays as a right-back for Liga MX club Querétaro.
+Carlos Alberto Guzmán Fonseca (born 19 May 1994) is a Mexican professional footballer who plays as a right-back for Monterey Bay FC in the USL Championship.

 Club career

 Guzmán began his career with Monarcas Morelia in their youth system.
 On November 4, 2011, Guzmán made his professional debut for the club in a 1–0 victory over Chiapas.

 He was loaned out to Toros Neza for six months where he made six appearances in the Apertura 2012 Copa MX for the club, but did not make any league appearances during his loan stint.
 He was later sent out on loan to Atlético San Luis where he had more playing time and earned the trust of first division club Puebla who signed him for the 2014 tournament.
 In the 2014 Torneo Apertura, Carlos would become a regular for the club.
 He has currently played in every game scoring 3 goals against Pumas, Leones Negros and Cruz Azul.

+Guzmán signed with USL Championship club Monterey Bay FC on 4 December 2023.